nblockchain/conventions/WorkflowGuidelines.md

 as area instead of `GWallet.Backend`).
 The **Sub-area** may refer to a folder or module inside the area, but it's not a strict mapping.

+When referencing a bug/issue, as you can see above you can add a sentence at the end of the commit message which starts with "Fixes ", followed by the *full URL* of the bug/issue; this way, the ticket will be closed when the commit lands in the main branch (which in some repos will be called `master`, or `main`).
+If the commit is not really a fix for the issue, but you still want the ticket to be closed after the commit lands, then you would use the word `Closes` instead of `Fixes`.

 Do not use long lines (manually crop them with EOLs because git doesn't do this automatically).